sDevPrem/ktor-notes-api/README.md

 2. Perform CRUD operation on notes
 3. JWT Authentication
 4. Ktorm ORM for DB
 5. Dependency Injection using Koin
+6. Password Hashing using Bcrypt

 ## Build With